tkrop/go-make/README.md

 ## Building

 The project is using itself for building as a proof of concept.
 So either run `make all` or `go-make all`.
-As fallback it is always possible to directly use the core [Makefile](Makefile.base) calling:
+As fall back it is always possible to directly use the core [Makefile](Makefile.base) calling:

 ```bash